 This title will show in the browser tab of your Personio career page.

 The Link to imprint can be used to enter the link to the legal notice of your company's website.

-You can group positions on the Personio career page by one of the options from the dropdown list.
-You can group by employment type, department, subcompany (if enabled), location, or category.
+You can group jobs on the Personio career page by one of the options from the dropdown list.
+You can group by employment type, department, legal entity (if enabled), location, or category.

-Click Add filter to create filtering options for positions on your Personio career page.
-You can activate filters for employment type, department, subcompany (if enabled), location, or category.
+Click Add filter to create filtering options for jobs on your Personio career page.
+You can activate filters for employment type, department, legal entity (if enabled), location, or category.

-If you configure several filters, you will be able to filter positions on the career page on more than one value using dropdown lists.
+If you configure several filters, you will be able to filter jobs on the career page on more than one value using dropdown lists.

 Step 3: Set up your application form

 When candidates want to apply for a job via your Personio career page, they will need to fill in an application form.
 The application form should request all the information you would like to receive from the candidate.
 This information will then be used to create a candidate profile in Personio.
 Follow these steps to create your application form: